eldstal/stompi/README.md

 ![A very simple little stomp box](stompi.jpg)

 ## Installing
-Install CircuitPython 8.x on a raspi pico (with or without W)
+Install CircuitPython 9.x (tested with 9.2.3) on a raspi pico (with or without W)

 Copy `code.py` and `boot.py` and `lib/` to your board and reset it